 An End in Sight?

-While COVID-19 continues to consistently and sharply spread worldwide (especially in the United States), potential vaccine may soon deliver much needed medical, social, and economic relief to our local communities.
+While COVID-19 continues to consistently and sharply spread worldwide (especially in the United States), a potential vaccine may soon deliver much needed medical, social, and economic relief to our local communities.
 On Monday, Nov.
 9, the major American pharmaceutical company Pfizer announced that early data indicated that its potential vaccine candidate was ninety percent effective in preventing individuals from contracting the coronavirus (COVID-19).
 A ninety percent efficacy rate is considered to be a successful vaccine candidate based upon the standards implemented by the United States Food and Drug Administration, which require at least a fifty percent efficacy rate for approval.
 While the data still must be reviewed and analyzed more thoroughly, the preliminary news released this week speaks volumes when it comes to finding a safe and effective vaccine that can be distributed to the public in a timely manner.

 The vaccine was produced in tangency with the immunotherapy company BioNTech, which received more than one hundred million dollars in investments from Pfizer for the research and production.
 More than forty-three thousand people received the vaccine as part of the early clinical effort to establish clear and forthcoming data.
 While there is certainly more data needed to reach definite, long-term conclusions, the early results from phase three trials have been promising.